 UTS builds its Art Collection by acquiring works through current exhibitions at commercial galleries, through special commissions, and by accepting donations of exceptional artworks from artists and collectors.
-To complement the permanent Collection, UTS ART also arranges inward loans from private collectors and individual artists.
+To complement the permanent Collection, UTS Gallery & Art Collection also arrange inward loans from private collectors and individual artists.

 The UTS Art Collection was established when the University of Technology was formed in 1988, with its foundations in the art collections held by the University’s antecedent Colleges and Institutes.
 When the first University Curator was appointed at UTS in 1993 the collection held approximately 300 artworks, mainly paintings and works on paper.
 Since that time the Collection has grown to more than three times that size through acquisitions, donations, bequests and loans.

 To grow the Collection, the UTS Art Curator regularly selects new artworks to be proposed for acquisition or inward loan, in line with the UTS Art Collection Policy.